splunk/observability-workshop/content/en/conf/opentelemetry-collector/2-extensions.md

 ## Why queue data to disk?

-This allows the collector to queue data (and even restart) to ensure data is sent the upstream provider.
+This allows the collector to weather network interruptions (and even collector restarts) to ensure data is sent to the upstream provider.

 ## Considerations for queuing data to disk?

-There is a potential that this could impact data throughput performance due disk performance.
+There is a potential that this could impact data throughput performance due to disk performance.

 ### References